5 challenges to voice tech adoption, according to developers

 There’s no doubt its use is on the rise; Accenture reported this month that sales of smart speakers grew more than 50% in all 21 countries they surveyed.

 Then Adobe identified another growing trend: v-commerce.
-Shopping through voice is something more than a fifth of smart speaker owners engage in right now.
+Shopping through voice technology is something more than a fifth of smart speaker owners engage in right now.

 But there are certain things holding back it’s whole-hearted adoption, and the challenges don’t stop with the consumer.

 Here are 5 key frustrations through the eyes of a developer – two in fact.
-Our Software Engineer Patrick Cavanagh and Server Developer Qaasim Lookman have not only delved into the technical detail of voice and built skills themselves, but they’ve spoken at our Alexa Skill Workshops.
+Our Software Engineer Patrick Cavanagh and Server Developer Qaasim Lookman have not only delved into the technical detail of voice technology and built skills themselves, but they’ve spoken at our Alexa Skill Workshops.

 1. ‘Voice for the sake of voice’ isn’t enough